spycherf/creeps/creeps_game_rules.md

 Jokers are set aside for later use.

 From the reserve, the player draws the footman (6♥), the rifleman (7♥), and one hero of their choice.
-These form the starting hand.
+These form the starting hand (the player starts the game with no resources).

 ## Playing